DS4PS/cpp-529-master/schedule.md

 *Pitkin, B. (2001).
 Theories of neighborhood change: Implications for community development policy and practice.
 UCLA Advanced Policy Institute, 28.* [ [pdf](https://github.com/DS4PS/cpp-529-master/raw/master/articles/neighborhood-change-theories/theories-of-neighborhood-change.pdf) ]

-**Data-Driven Models of Neighborhood Change**

-The early theoretical work has been augmented by data-driven models that help [predict which neighborhoods are most likely to change over time](http://urbanspatialanalysis.com/portfolio/predicting-gentrification-using-longitudinal-census-data/).
+## Data-Driven Approaches to Studying Neighborhoods

+Data can help us better understand the impact that neighborhoods have on residents.
+This class will help you develop a framework around community analytics - using data science tools to identify and describe neighborhoods in cities, and predict how they might change over time.

-In this class we will specifically draw upon approaches described in:
+We will specifically draw upon approaches described in:

 *Firschein, J. (2015).
 Putting data to work: data-driven approaches to strengthening neighborhoods.
 IFC Bulletins chapters, 38.* _**Market Value Analysis: A Data-Based Approach to Understanding Urban Housing Markets, pp 41-60.**_ [ [pdf](https://github.com/DS4PS/cpp-529-master/raw/master/articles/data-driven-models/MVA-DD-App-to-Strengthening-Neighborhoods.pdf) ]

+Some data-driven models that help [predict which neighborhoods are most likely to change over time](http://urbanspatialanalysis.com/portfolio/predicting-gentrification-using-longitudinal-census-data/).

 And recent academic work that uses census data and machine learning to identify patterns in community development:

 *Delmelle, E. C. (2017).
 Differentiating pathways of neighborhood change in 50 US metropolitan areas.
 Environment and planning A, 49(10), 2402-2424.* [ [pdf](https://github.com/DS4PS/cpp-529-master/raw/master/articles/data-driven-models/differentiating_pathways_to_neighborhood_change.pdf) ]

-Both articles share a model where they use census data and clustering techniques to classify neighborhoods by type, then examine how each type is likely to change over time.
+All three articles share a common approach of using census data and clustering techniques to classify neighborhoods by type, then examine how each type is likely to change over time.

 ![](assets/img/strong-transitional-distressed-hoods.png)